 Where they grow: Raised in surface cages by Frank Roberts on Coosaw River on the edge of St. Helena Sound, Phat Ladies are “finished” in a sub-tidal current to make them more robust.

-Where to find them: The Ordinary is exclusive carrier of Phat Ladies; Single Ladies can be found at Amen Street, The Darling, Fleet Landing, The Granary, Langdon’s, NICO, Oak Steakhouse, and On Forty-One.
+Where to find them: The Ordinary is exclusive carrier of Phat Ladies; Single Ladies can be found at Amen Street, The Darling, Fleet Landing, Langdon’s, NICO, and Oak Steakhouse.

 PHOTO: (clockwise from top left) “Clammer Dave” Belanger could just as well go by “Oysterman Dave” but the nickname stuck.
 His Caper’s Blades were the first local boutique singles to hit Charleston’s fine-dining tables; Each morning Belanger and his assistants don wet suits (right) and launch from Garris Landing to head out to their lease behind Dewees Island to plant shell and harvest both oysters and clams; After the day’s harvest, oysters are pressure washed and chiseled, or “sculpted” as Belanger likes to say, before being individually weighed and sorted (below) at Belanger’s processing center in McLellanville.